AnnaBKC/Food-Waste-FlutterApp/README.md

 ## Application Usage
 ### Main Screen
-- User is able to see list of posts uploaded in application.
+- The user can see the list of posts uploaded in the application.
 - Number of total leftover items is shown on the top part of the screen.
 - User selects option(camera button) to make a new post.

 <img src="https://github.com/AnnaBKC/Food-Waste-FlutterApp/blob/main/appScreenshots/list-of-posts.png" height=600>

 ### New Post Screen
-- User selects image from camera or library, adds number of leftover items and sumbmits the post.
+- User selects an image from the camera or photo gallery, adds a number of leftover items, and submits the post.

 <img src="https://github.com/AnnaBKC/Food-Waste-FlutterApp/blob/main/appScreenshots/create-new-post.png" height=600>

 ### Main Screen Updated
-- User is able to see the new post included in the main screen.
+- The user is able to see the new post included on the main screen.
 - User selects the first post in the list.

 <img src="https://github.com/AnnaBKC/Food-Waste-FlutterApp/blob/main/appScreenshots/list-of-all-posts.png" height=600>